GKM15/Fraud-Risk-Model-Live-Photo/README.md

 Fintech entities/Banks/NBFC's Dealing In-Store Products such as Consumer Loans frequently face financial losses due to Lapses during sourcing.

-**This Project's Goal is to Design a Model to Detect Faces and to Validate Applicant's Identity**
+**This Project's Goal is to Design a Model to Detect Whether Photo captured during sourcing is a Live Photo or a Screengrab**

-## Different Types of Fraud's which Occour In-Store OTC(Over the Counter) Products:-
+##  Fraud Modus operandi:-

-- Scenario :- Sourcing Agent Takes Screenshot from a Digital Source instead of Live Photo of Applicant
+- Scenario :- Sourcing Agent Takes Screenshot from a Digital Source instead of Live Photo of Customer

 ## Project Steps ##